How to Add AI to Your App for Free

 How long does it take to add AI image generation to an app?

-With a REST API like ZSky AI, you can have AI image generation working in your app in under 30 minutes.
+With a REST API from any AI image provider, you can have image generation working in your app in under 30 minutes.
 The integration is a single HTTP POST request.
 Most of the time is spent on UI decisions like where to place the generation button and how to display results, not on the API integration itself.

 Do I need machine learning experience to integrate AI?